bb-Ricardo/check_redfish/README.md

 mandatory arguments:
   -H HOST, --host HOST  define the host to request.
 To change the port just
-                        add ':portnumber' to this parameter.
+                        add ':portnumber' to this parameter

 authentication arguments:
   -u USERNAME, --username USERNAME